 We changed from measuring the fair value of its interest rate swaps under a Level 3 input to a Level 2 input during the three months ended June 30, 2009 because we began determining the fair value estimate using observable market inputs.
 In addition, our liability valuation reflects our credit standing and the credit standing of the counterparties to the interest rate swaps.
 The valuation technique we utilized to calculate the fair value of the interest rate swaps was the income approach.
 This approach represents the present value of future cash flows based upon current market expectations.
-The increase in the interest rate swap agreements' fair value liability during the year ended December 31, 2009 primarily reflects a decrease in rates in the future portion of the swaps' curves as of December 31, 2009.
+The increase in the interest rate swaps 'curves as of December 31, 2009.